SPA – Special Protection Area

-Any developments that are close to (or within) the boundary of a Special Protection Area may require a Habitat Regulations Assessment (HRA) if they are likely to have an adverse affect on the site.
+Any developments that are close to (or within) the boundary of a Special Protection Area may require a Habitat Regulations Assessment (HRA) if they are likely to have an adverse effect on the site.

 An initial screening stage would be required, followed by an appropriate assessment.

-Where it is considered that an adverse effect on the integrity of the site is likely, and no alternatives are available, the project can only go ahead if there are imperative reasons of over-riding public interest and if the appropriate compensatory measures can be secured.
+Where it is considered that an adverse effect on the integrity of the site is likely, and no alternatives are available, the project can only go ahead if there are imperative reasons of overriding public interest and if the appropriate compensatory measures can be secured.

 It is quite possible that prior approval is obtained for a change of use, but cannot be occupied due to the SPA.

 The closer you are to the SPA the less likely that development or occupation can take place.
 Especially if within it or within a 400m buffer zone.